jarends/werkzeug/README.md

         packages:            [] # in/out config for packing bundles -> relative to global in/out

-# If no config can be found all files will be compiled
-# from the input dir './src' to the output dir './.wz.tmp'.
-# So, you can easily start without any config, if you put your app in a src folder ;-)

 # The simplest config, which compiles all files from './src' to './dist'
 # and packs the file './dist/main.js' (maybe compiled from './src/main.ts')
 # and all its required files to the bundle './dist/main.bundle.js'.